nmorris-fcx/Forecasting/README.md

 git push origin forecast_class
 ```

-5. In GitHub create a pull request to merge forecast_class into main, then do a code review before merging
+5. In GitHub create a pull request to merge forecast_class into main, then do a code review before merging and closing issues